-\Sec{Emergence of condensate and acoustic turbulence} When the flux is very intense, the CB assumption is not longer fulfilled and the system transits to a new regime of strong wave turbulence, exhibiting a very steep spectrum at low $k$'s (Fig.~\ref{fig:direct}).
-For this case, the STFT in Fig.~\ref{fig:eos}.c displays a behavior completely different from a broadened $\omega_k=\alpha k^2+2N$ curve.
+\Sec{Emergence of Condensate and Acoustic Turbulence} When the flux is very intense, the CB assumption is no longer fulfilled and the system transitions to a new regime of strong wave turbulence, exhibiting a very steep spectrum at low $k$'s (Fig.~\ref{fig:direct}).
+For this case, the STFT in Fig.~\ref{fig:eos}(c) displays a behavior completely different from a broadened $\omega_k=\alpha k^2+2\beta N$ curve.
 This state is characterized by the emergence of a strong coherent condensate component around $k=0$.
-The condensate affects, nonlocally in the $k$-space, the dynamics of waves with higher wavenumbers, thereby invalidating the locality property used by both the WWT and the CB theories.
-The effect of the condensate takes the form of making the wave perturbations behave as sound characterised by the well-known Bogoliubov dispersion relation,
+The condensate affects, nonlocally in the $k$-space, the dynamics of waves with higher wavenumbers, thereby invalidating the locality property used by both the WWTT and the CB theories.
+The effect of the condensate takes the form of making the wave perturbations behave as sound characterized by the well-known Bogoliubov dispersion relation,

 where $|\psi_0|^2=|\hat \psi_{{\bf k=0}}|^2$ is the condensate density (which is $\approx N$ for a strong condensate).
 The Bogoliubov dispersion relation arises as a solvability condition for the equations resulting from the linearization of the GPE \eqref{GPE} with respect to a weak wave with wavenumber $\bf k$.
-This dispersion relation is clearly observed in the STFT in Fig.~\ref{fig:eos}.c, including the nonlinear frequency gap.
+This dispersion relation is clearly observed in the STFT in Fig.~\ref{fig:eos}(c), including the nonlinear frequency gap.
 Weaker branches on the bottom of Fig.~\ref{fig:eos}(c) appear because $\psi_{\bf k} $ is a linear combination of the normal-mode amplitudes of the Bogoliubov modes ${\bf k} $ and $-{\bf k} $.)

 Like in the CB regime, the Fjørtoft dual cascade argument does not work in this regime.